luislavena/gem-compiler/README.md

 ### Compiling from Rake

-Most of the times, as gem developer, you would like to genrate both kind of gems at once.
+Most of the times, as gem developer, you would like to generate both kind of gems at once.
 For that purpose, you can add a task for Rake similar to the one below: